Conditional loan approval: How it plays into homebuying process

 Home insurance coverage

 Another common condition many lenders attach to a conditional loan is the requirement for the homebuyer to purchase home insurance.
-Many lenders create an escrow account that lets a homebuyer make monthly payments towards their annual home insurance premiums.
+Many lenders create an escrow account that lets a homebuyer make monthly payments toward their annual home insurance premiums.
 This escrow amount becomes part of your monthly mortgage payments, and your home insurance premiums are automatically paid out from this account.

 Alternatively, you may pay these premiums on your own and separate from your monthly mortgage amount.
 Either way, it’s likely that your lender will require you to prove that you have adequate home insurance coverage prior to closing on your loan.